SATURDAY, MAY 23, 2026VOL. XXVI · NO. 17

 That's the thing about winning back a crown you lost to a company most Americans can't buy from — it reads more like a technicality than a triumph.
 The sales are real.
 The lead is real.
 The silence around it is also real.

 BYD didn't beat Tesla by being flashier.
 They beat them by being relentless and cheap and good enough, which in most of the world is more than enough.
-Tesla got the number back, but BYD kept the momentum.
-Those aren't the same thing.
+Tesla clawed the number back, but BYD kept expanding into markets Tesla hasn't seriously touched.
+Eastern Europe.
+Southeast Asia.
+Latin America.
+They're not chasing Tesla's customer.
+They're building their own.

 End — Filed from the desk